In July 2020, we hosted our first AMA (Ask Us Anything) event. In this article, we categorize and collect some questions and our answers.

 “What do you think about hosting a Mastodon instance?”

-At present, we don’t plan to host anything but our blog.
+At present, we don’t plan to host anything but our website.